alfiedotwtf/AABillFAQ/README.md

 Let me emphasise that there are no stupid questions, just stupid policy.

-Feel free to ask questions by pull request or leaving a comment here:
+Feel free to ask questions by pull request, or leave a comment here:

     https://github.com/alfiedotwtf/AABillFAQ/issues/1